nataliekbruno/Visiontransformer-paper/README.md

 1. MSA's Impact on Accuracy and Generalization

 The study reveals that Multi-head Self-Attention mechanisms improve neural network performance through two primary mechanisms.
 First, they consistently flatten loss landscapes, making the optimization process more stable and efficient.
-Second, they reduce the magnitude of Hessian eigenvalues, which directly contributes to better generalization capabilities.
+Second, they have better generalization capabilities.
 Importantly, these improvements stem primarily from the MSA's data-specific processing nature, rather than their ability to capture long-range dependencies as previously thought.
-This finding challenges the conventional wisdom about why Vision Transformers work effectively.
+This finding challenges the conventional ideas about why Vision Transformers work effectively.

 2. Complementary Behavior of MSAs and CNNs